-South Dakota State University has been named one of 2022’s best colleges for nursing by Scrubsandbeyond.com.
+South Dakota State University has been named one of 2022’s best colleges for nursing by the website Scrubsandbeyond.
 SDSU was ranked No. 15, climbing 24 spots from its ranking in 2021.

 "South Dakota State University was recognized as a top 15 school for nursing students based on an analysis of graduation rate, annual cost, employment rate and postgraduation earnings across over 700 schools nationwide.
-The goal was to identify undergraduate programs that offer strong education and career outcomes at an affordable cost,” said Drew Walters, community outreach manager for Scrubsandbeyond.com.
-The entire rankings are available at https://www.scrubsandbeyond.com/blog-articles/the-best-colleges-for-nursing.html.
+The goal was to identify undergraduate programs that offer strong education and career outcomes at an affordable cost,” said Drew Walters, community outreach manager for Scrubsandbeyond.
+The entire rankings are available here.

 SDSU’s recognition comes at a time when students across the country are taking more of their courses either fully or partially online.